Lowering Speed Limits

 If you would like to know more background information, please read our phase 1 consultation report that can be found in the Documents section.

-The Mayor and Transport for London (TfL) is committed to the Vision Zero Action Plan.
-The Action Plan sets out our ambition to eliminate death and serious injury from London’s transport network by 2041.
-It details our plans to reduce road danger, including proposals to implement safer lower speeds on the roads we operate and manage across London.
+The Mayor and Transport for London (TfL) is committed to Vision Zero, eliminating death and serious injury from London’s roads.
+The Vision Zero Action Plan sets out our ambition and next steps to achieve this.
+It details our plans to reduce road danger, including proposals to implement safer speeds on the roads we operate and manage across London.

 What are we doing?

-In May 2024, we will start works in Enfield and Waltham Forest, to lower the speed along a section of the A406.
+We will soon complete works by August 2024 in Enfield and Waltham Forest, to lower the speed along a section of the A406.

-We plan to lower the speed limit using sign and line changes.
-Where 20mph speed limits are being proposed, we will supplement this with temporary lamp column mounted banners.
+We have lowered the speed limit using sign and line changes.
+Where there are new 20mph speed limits, we supplement this with temporary lamp column mounted banners.

 We are committed to improving transport in London by making it safe and reliable.
 All of our plans have been designed with this in mind.
 Please view our Equalities Statement in the 'Documents' section for more information.